Getting a cash advance on a business credit card

-It’s often possible to arrange a money transfer from your credit card using your Internet banking or your bank’s mobile app.
+It may be possible to arrange a money transfer from your credit card using your Internet banking or your bank’s mobile app.
 Failing that, you can get in touch with your credit card provider.
 The process will complete as quickly as a traditional bank transfer.

 Dos and don’ts

-Pay off your balance that day, or as soon as possible
+- Pay off your balance that day, or as soon as possible.

-Take a closer look at the rates and fees of any card you’re considering using
+- Take a closer look at the rates and fees of any card you’re considering using.

-Consider alternative forms of getting cash
+- Consider alternative forms of getting cash.

-Withdraw more than you can afford to pay back
+- Withdraw more than you can afford to pay back.

 Frequently asked questions